 Learn to write, record, produce and perform your original songs.
 Expand your skills in melody, harmony, arranging and lyric writing to form your unique sound.
 Develop your collaboration and leadership skills as you work with other students.
 Studying Popular Music gives you direct access to the contemporary music industry.
 You’ll have opportunities to meet and work with other artists and create professional work.

 Research programmes: Master of Music, Doctor of Music, Doctor of Musical Arts, Doctor of Philosophy

-Taught programmes: Bachelor of Music (Honours), Postgraduate Diploma in Music, Graduate Diploma in Music
+Taught programmes: Bachelor of Music (Honours), Postgraduate Certificate in Music, Postgraduate Diploma in Music, Graduate Diploma in Music

 Duration: 1-3 years depending on degree with part-time options also available.

 Emphasis: The School of Music offers seven postgraduate programmes in music and music-related disciplines.
 Postgraduate students come from a variety of backgrounds, with diverse interests and reasons for undertaking postgraduate study.
 However, they all share a common goal: to develop their musical expertise and understanding to a higher level through advanced practice and research.
 Study options are available in a wide range of musical subjects, including classical performance, jazz performance, popular music, composition, sonic art, musicology, music education, studio pedagogy and ethno-musicology.

 Career prospects: In addition to the career prospects listed in the Bachelor of Music degree, postgraduate alumni can also become tertiary teachers and researchers.